Select A Slurry Pump | Huge Inventory Available | DAE Pumps

 List of Slurry Pumps

-Ideal for moving underwater sludge, abrasive slurries, and rocks, the submersible slurry pumps sit at the bottom of a tank, lagoon, pond, well, or another water-filled environment.
+Ideal for pumping highly abrasive slurries, underwater sludge, and rocks, the submersible slurry pumps sit at the bottom of a tank, lagoon, pond, well, or another water-filled environment.
 Submersible pumps suction out solids and liquids right at the pump itself.
 The materials are taken in at the intake and pass through a hose connected to its discharge valve.
+Hardened pump casing, pump shaft, heavy duty rotating impeller, and robust bearings are standard pump components on these specialized units.
+Bearings are critical for ensuring reliable operation, preventing overheating, and avoiding mechanical failures.
+Gland sleeves are also used to protect the shaft from abrasion and wear during operation.
+Adjustable internal clearances and optimized hydraulic designs help maintain efficiency over time by reducing energy consumption and extending wear life.
 DAE Pumps submersible pumps include a watertight enclosure with the industry’s best o-rings seals for worry-free operations.

 Self-Priming Surface Pumps:

 With the hose head in the water and the other end connected to the pump, self-priming slurry pumps suction the material to the pump, then out through the discharge valve.
 Self-priming pumps get prime at the pump by electric or diesel motors drawing water to it.
-They mount to a portable trailer for easy transportation or on a stationary skid.
+These are often called dredge pumps, and can be mounted to a portable trailer for easy transportation or on a stationary skid.

 Flooded Suction Pumps: